Childhelp Foster Family Agency of East Tennessee

-- Respite care to give you a break when you need one
+- Respite care to give you a break if you need one.

 - Financial stipend of up to $1050 a month per foster child to cover the cost of bringing a child or teen in need into your home.
 This covers expenses such as food, housing, clothing, transportation, personal care, recreation and allowance (Funds are not taxable as income.)